slds-lmu/wildlife-age-sex/SETUP_TUTORIAL.md

 ---

-**Congratulations!** You now have a fully functional wildlife age-sex classification pipeline.
+**Congratulations!** You now have a fully functional classification pipeline.
 The system is designed to be flexible and scalable, allowing you to experiment with different models, data, and configurations to achieve the best results for your specific use case.